waboosh/Resonant-Frequency-of-MEMS-Cantilever/README.md

 <<<Application of this to something in the real world>>>

 Nuclear radiation detectors are often bulky, expensive, and impractical.
-MEMS (Microelectromechanical) technology offers an alternative, tiny-scale versions with cheaper costs and high reliability.
+MEMS (Microelectromechanical Systems) technology offers an alternative, tiny-scale version with lower costs and high reliability.
 A microcantilever with a coating of polystyrene (PS) changes mass when exposed to nuclear radiation, and this mass change affects the resonant frequency.
 -> This can act as a sensor that relates radiation dose to the resonant frequency.